-The Development Team works closely together both inside and outside of work.
-The team plans regular team building activities outside of work and I enjoyed playing badminton with a few members of the Dev Team on a weekly basis.
+The Development Team works closely both inside and outside of work.
+The team plans regular team-building activities outside of work and I enjoyed playing badminton with a few members of the Dev Team on a weekly basis.
 Having a great team environment contributes to work being a fun place to spend your time.
 [To learn more about what it’s like to be a member of the Development Team at Helcim check out Vlog #18 Coding is Awesome]

 I really enjoyed being able to incorporate the insights from the development team into my work processes.
 Often there are multiple ways of achieving the same result, and by consulting with someone who has more experience in development than I do, I was able to learn more efficient ways to build code.
-Now when I am working on a project, I can apply my knowledge and the knowledge from the team, and this has made me a much stronger developer.
+Now when I am working on a project, I can apply my knowledge and knowledge from the team, and this has made me a much stronger developer.

 Three things I learned this summer: